 Does Getting Paid for Referrals Violate My Employment Contract?
 A Guide for Tech Workers

 Is paid referral legal for tech employees?
-Learn how employee moonlighting policies apply, what crosses the ethical line, and how FindMyReferral protects referrers with anonymity and escrow.
+Learn how employee moonlighting policies apply, what crosses the ethical line, and how FindMyReferral protects insiders with anonymity and milestone protection.

 Introduction

 If you are a Senior Software Engineer or Product Manager at a top-tier tech company, your professional access is highly valuable.
-Every week, your LinkedIn inbox is likely flooded with messages from hopeful job seekers asking for an internal referral.
+Every week, your LinkedIn inbox is likely flooded with messages from hopeful applicants asking for an internal referral.

 You know the reality: referrals are the most effective way for candidates to bypass the Applicant Tracking System (ATS) and get their resumes seen by a human recruiter.
 You also know that reviewing these portfolios, checking their code for true architectural control, and navigating your company's internal HR portal takes significant time and mental energy.